Canon 6D Mark II vs Nikon D5600

 The Canon 6D Mark II and the Nikon D5600 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the 6D Mark II and the D5600 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 6D Mark II and Nikon D5600 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 6D Mark II and the D5600 are recent models that feature in their makers' current product line-up.
+Both the 6D Mark II and the D5600 are recent models that are part of the current product line-up.
 The D5600 replaced the earlier Nikon D5500, while the 6D Mark II followed on from the Canon 6D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is the Canon 6D Mark II better than the Nikon D5600 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.